stonkol/bro-3y3s-u/README.md

 4. Beck: the "seat heads" moves one of his eyes the other eye blink when you don't move the mouse.

+5. Tame Impala - One eye that is the ball

+6. Dalí eye - A knife is moving around the eye like the eye ball moves

 - With alt tag the search engines can find your images.

 ## HELPERS